 Designed to help you solidify and make connections, we'll have an assessment during our assigned time at finals.
 There will be an interactive video notes portfolio component, an individual component, and a component where you can work in groups.
 You work alone until I collect the individual part of the assessment and say it is "group time."
 Then you may continue to work alone or in groups (or a combination!).
 The idea is to give you opportunities to communicate course content with your peers, since this is one of ASU's main educational goals.
-As listed at the registrar "An instructor may only change the examination schedule for a course with the approval of the department chairperson and the dean."
+As on https://facultyhandbook.appstate.edu/sites/default/files/ faculty_handbook_2022_092222.pdf "an instructor may NOT change the date or time of an examination without permission of the departmental chair and dean...
+Permission is granted only in case of emergency."